Dennis DesRosiers, St. Marys – Chair

 After her retirement, she moved to Stratford with her husband, Warren Holmes, and has been actively involved with several not-for-profit organizations.
 These include the Canadian National Institute for the Blind and Vision Loss Rehabilitation Canada, the Ontario Trillium Foundation, the Ontario Cultural Attractions Fund, Covenant House of Toronto and the Stratford Summer Music Festival.

 Lucille brings an extensive background in granting, governance and government.
 She is a strong believer in giving back to the community through volunteering and philanthropy.

 Tim MacDonald joined our Community Foundation in 2003 with the Founding Board, and served as Chair from the initial Board meeting until 2011.

 Tim is President and CEO of Ideal Supply, a Listowel based distributor of electrical supplies and auto parts with Branch locations across central Ontario.
 He has been involved in numerous community organizations including the Listowel Chamber of Commerce, Avon Maitland Foundation for Education, Listowel Library Construction Fundraising Committee, and the University of Waterloo / Stratford Campus Steering Committee.
 He was Chair of the Electro Federation of Canada, Chair of TigerTel Communications, and was also on the Board of the Stratford Festival.

-For his work in helping to build our Community Foundation, Tim was honoured with an Honourary Doctorate of Laws from Assumption University in 2005, a Queen Elizabeth II Diamond Jubilee Medal in 2012, and was made the Honourary Chair of the Stratford Perth Community Foundation.
+For his work in helping to build our Community Foundation, Tim was honoured with an Honorary Doctorate of Laws from Assumption University in 2005, a Queen Elizabeth II Diamond Jubilee Medal in 2012, and was made the Honorary Chair of the Stratford Perth Community Foundation.